intel/pmem-csi/docs/autotest.md

 `make restart` can be used to cleanly reboot all virtual machines.
 This is useful during development after a `make push-images` to ensure that the cluster runs those rebuilt images.
+However, for that to work the image pull policy has to be changed from the default "if not present" to "always" by setting the `TEST_IMAGE_PULL_POLICY` environment variable to `Always`.

 ## Running commands on test cluster nodes over ssh